 Economy Lot 1 was ultimately selected as the site for the new 5 level parking structure due to demand for long-term parking that regularly reached capacity during the summer months.
-Utilizing the experience and trust earned from the under budget/ahead of schedule delivery of the ConRAC and Public Parking Structure across from Terminal B, the design-build team implemented a multi-facet approach to meet an aggressive schedule with minimal impact to existing parking.
+Utilizing the experience and trust earned from the under budget and ahead of schedule delivery of the ConRAC and Public Parking Structure across from Terminal B, the progressive design-build team worked closely with stakeholders to meet an aggressive schedule with minimal impact to existing parking.

 - Owner: Mineta San Jose International Airport